HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 First of all, I would like to thank Professor Hao for giving me a lot of support through such an unrealistic dissertation project that does not look like a very formal research.

 Secondly, I am very grateful to the wxhelper's author.
-The author does not only provide a public access to WeChat injection, but also  my fellow leaders at Koii Network, Syed Ghazanfer Anwar and Pablo Poggio, who have taught me Electron and self-motivated problem-solving methods in their work.
+The author does not only provide a public method to make a WeChat hook, but also gave me a selfless tutoring to revise the   my fellow leaders at Koii Network, Syed Ghazanfer Anwar and Pablo Poggio, who have taught me Electron and self-motivated problem-solving methods in their work.

 Then, I'm very grateful to the wxhelper Telegram community.
 When I had a problem with files that couldn't be hooked and downloaded, one of them gave me an alternative idea, and the other shared a solution to a known issue.